jonnew/Oat/README.md

     - Windows build?
 - [ ] Travis CI
     - Get it building using the improvements to CMake stated in last TODO item

+- [ ] Frame and position server sample sychronization
     - [ ] Dealing with dropped frames
         - Right now, I poll the camera for frames.
 This is fine for a file, but not necessarily for a physical camera whose acquisitions is governed by an external, asynchronous clock
         - Instead of polling, I need an event driven frame server.
 In the case of a dropped frame, the server __must__ increment the sample number, even if it does not serve the frame, to prevent offsets from occurring.
+    - [ ] Pull-based synchronization with remote client.
+        - By virtue of the sychronization architecture I'm using to coordinate samples between SOURCE and SINK components, I get both push and pull based processing chain updates for free.
+This means if I use `oat-posisock` in server mode, and it blocks until a remote client requests a position, then the data processing chain update will be sychronized to these remote requestions.
+The exception are `pure SOURCE` components, which have internal ring-buffers (`oat-frameserve` and `oat-positest`).
+These components will fill their internal buffers at a rate driven by their internal clock regardless of remote requests for data processing chain updates.
+If remote sychronization is required, this is undesirable.
+        - Ideally, the sychronization and buffering architecture of `pure SOURCE` components should be dependent on some globally enfornced sychronization strategy.
+This might be accomplished via the creation of a master, read only clock, existing in shmem, that dictates sychronization strategy and keeps time.
+Instead of each `pure SOURCE` keeping its own, asychronous clock (e.g. if two cameras are started at different times, they can have different absolute sample numbers at the same real-world time), this centrial clock would be in charge.
+          This would obviate all issues I'm having with sample number propogation through multi-SOURCE components.
+     - In anycase, the `pure SOURCE` components, esspecially roat-frameserve`, are by far the most primative components in the project at this point and need refactoring to deal with these two issues in a reasonable way.
 - [ ] shmem type checking by clients, exit gracefully in the case of incorrect type
    - e.g. a framefilter tries to use a position filter as a SOURCE.
 In this case, the framefilter needs to realize that the SOURCE type is wrong and exit.
-- [ ] Exception safety for all components
+- [ ] Exception safety for all components and libs
     - frameserve
     - ~~framefilt~~
     - ~~posidet~~